-• Consider how and when parents/carers can be contacted.
+Consider with the young person, how and when parents/carers can be contacted.
 When parents/carers are informed they can become part of the assessment, safety planning and risk management.
 Informing parents/carers can be very stressful for the young person.
 Some young people may be relieved that someone else liaises with their parents/carers and engages with them to be supportive.